top of page

 How to read Larnaca area guides properly

 Accessibility affects both owner convenience and occupancy.
+Larnaca International Airport handled 9.91 million passengers in 2025 (up 14% year on year), sits approximately 15 minutes from the city centre, and is served by 60 airlines on 160 routes.
 Areas with efficient links to the airport, seafront, central Larnaca and major road routes tend to perform more consistently because they appeal to a wider pool of residents, holiday users and tenants.

 Rental profile is where many decisions become clearer.
+The district attracts a diverse tenant base, including local professionals, international workers, expats relocating for quality-of-life reasons, and university students.
+That diversity supports a relatively stable demand base.
 Some areas favour short-stay holiday demand, others attract long-stay professionals, families or university-linked tenants.
 Neither is automatically better.
 It depends on whether your objective is seasonal upside, steadier annual occupancy or a blend of both.

 Larnaca area guides by location type